Tomarun029831/Tomarun029831/README.md

 - GAS API for Spreadsheet (as database for account data, game progression data)

 **Python**
-- Automate writing notes to undownloadable and uncopyable PDFs
+- Automate copying notes from undownloadable and uncopyable PDFs

 **C/C++ on Arduino CLI**
 - Blackboard Cleaner (with ESP32)